Dark Skies (2013 film)

-Dark Skies is a 2013 American science fiction horror film written and directed by Scott Stewart, produced by Jason Blum under his Blumhouse Productions banner, and starring Keri Russell, Josh Hamilton, Dakota Goyo and J. K. Simmons.
+Dark Skies is a 2013 science fiction horror film written and directed by Scott Stewart, produced by Jason Blum under his Blumhouse Productions banner, and starring Keri Russell, Josh Hamilton, Dakota Goyo and J. K. Simmons.

 Dark Skies was released in the United States on February 22, 2013, by Dimension Films.
 The film grossed $27.8 million worldwide and received mixed reviews from critics, with many praising the performances, premise and ambition, but criticized the screenplay for its muddled plot and characters.

 Plot

 The Barrett family—mother Lacy, father Daniel, older son Jesse, and younger son Sammy—reside on a quiet suburban street in an unnamed American city.
 Daniel is currently unemployed, placing the burden of supporting the family on Lacy, who works as a real estate agent.
 Their two sons enjoy a happy relationship and communicate with each other from their beds via walkie-talkie.
 A number of strange occurrences befall the family.
 During the night, the contents of the kitchen are rearranged in bizarre configurations.
 The house alarm is set off when it detects that all entry points were breached simultaneously.
 Sammy suffers a fit while at the park, and Lacy is shocked when hundreds of birds suddenly crash into the house.

 One night, Lacy is awakened by a sound from Sammy's room.
 When she checks on him, she sees a figure standing over his bed.
 She turns on the light to find an empty room.
 Sammy is found walking away from the house but cannot remember leaving.
 Lacy, Daniel and Jesse each suffer catatonic episodes and regain consciousness with no memory of their experiences.
-Sammy's discovered to have marks on his body at a pool party while Jesse experiences an episode in the woods and is admitted to the hospital where geometric shapes are also discovered on his body, prompting the doctors to alert Child Protective Services.
+It is discovered at a pool party that Sammy has marks on his body, while Jesse experiences an episode in the woods and is admitted to the hospital where geometric shapes are also discovered on his body, prompting the doctors to alert Child Protective Services.

 Greatly disturbed by the various phenomena afflicting the family and the house, Lacy begins to search online for answers and finds articles attributing some of what they have experienced to UFOs and reports of alien abduction.
 Daniel installs security cameras throughout the house.
 Daniel reviews the night's footage and frame-by-frame analysis reveals three dark figures standing over their beds as they slept.
-Now believing that there's an extraterrestrial force at work, Lacy and Daniel seek the help of a specialist, Edwin Pollard, who calls the beings "the Greys."
+Now believing that there is an extraterrestrial force at work, Lacy and Daniel seek the help of a specialist, Edwin Pollard, who calls the beings "the Greys."